jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Theories/React/mixture.rst

         :alt: mixform

-Whenever React creates a new Monte Carlo simulation, using one of the other theories, it stores the information for that simulation in one of 10 initially available memory locations.
-These memory locations are listed on the far left of this form - it might be that not all of them are currently active.
-Also, when React creates a new theory, it gives that theory a unique name (e.g. "LDPE batch 1") which is shown on the control panel for that theory.
-This corresponds to the name listed on the second column of the above mixture form.
-This should be sufficient information for the user to identify which row of the form corresponds to which theory.
+Whenever React creates a new Monte Carlo simulation, using one of the other theories, it stores the information for that simulation.
+The second column of the above mixture lists the theory tab-names and parent application tab-name of the currently existing React simulation.
+This should be
+sufficient information for the user to identify which row of the form corresponds to which theory.
 The form also gives additional information about how many polymers were generated within that theory, and how many polymers are